This is a guest post from Stephen Croome of Codility.

 I deliver the content to people via Mailchimp, where I have an automated workflow set up.

-With this workflow, you can quickly and cheaply get your lead generation set up and starting to earn leads.
+With this workflow, you can quickly and cheaply get your lead generation set up and starting to earn leads and improve your B2B ecommerce sales.

 This model is suited to startups in two key ways: